elixir-europe/sco-community/docs/pages/tools/index.md

 <img border="0" src="../../images/be3.png" width="500px">
 In the above picture, the potential cross talk between PC9 and DV90 driver genes, mediated by soluble molecules, are shown.
 Data were generated using Ingenuity pathways analysis tool (Qiagen).

+###### BE3

+The cell lines from BE1 will be used to generate surrogate tumor-tissues for spatial transcriptomics, by embedding pools of the 7 cell lines at different ratios in matrigel.
+For each cell ratio we will generate a slide (2 sections) using Visium for FFPE samples and six slides using [*Curio Bioscience*](https://curiobioscience.com/product/) spatial platform for OTC fresh frozen samples.
+In total we expect to produce three cell line ratios:

+- Cell line 1 40%, cell line 2 25% cell line 3 20%, cell line 4 5%, PBMC 10%
+- Cell line 1 45% cell line 2 25%, cell line 3 10%, cell line 4 10%, cell line 5 5%, PBMC 5%
+- Cell line 1 25%, cell line 2 25%, cell line 3 10%, cell line 4 10%, cell line 4 10%, cell line 5 5%, cell line 6 5%, cell line 7 5%, PBMC 5%

+Expected data availability: December 2024

 #### Spatial omics datasets